JiazhengChai/synergyDRL/README.md

 The environment should be ready to run experiments.
 ## Important
-We use customized mujoco xml files and python files that can be found in MUJOCO_FILES in synergy_analysis codebase.
+We use customized mujoco xml files and python files that can be found in MUJOCO_FILES in synergyDRL codebase.
 Move the files inside this folder into the mujoco folder in 'synergy_analysis' virtual environment inside anaconda3.
 Typically, the path is:
 anaconda3/envs/synergy_analysis/lib/python3.6/site-packages/gym/envs/mujoco